timweilert/DK94_Color/README.md

 # Where does hGBC get called?

+When I started doing this walkthrough this is the point where I began, upon digging through more of the init code I decided to move this here.
 Doing a quick search of the shinpokered codebase I see that hGBC gets called in a few spots.
 This may be a little bit of an arbitrary way to approach things, but I'm going to just start working through each of the instances to see where it's getting called to better understand how it's done over there.
 Once that's done I can translate the concepts over here to DK94.

 # home.asm